18F/handbook/docs/policies/authority-to-operate.md

 * All Authorizing Officials formally accept the security responsibility for the operation of a system and their authorizations must declare that their systems are adequately protected.

-* The TTS Commissioner hereby delegates the 18F Infrastructure Director, in their role as **Acting TTS Infrastructure Director, as the Authorizing Official responsible for authorizing via digital signature any and all systems**, except for systems categorized at the FIPS High impact level, for either confidentiality, integrity, or availability.
+* The TTS Commissioner hereby delegates the CivicActions Infrastructure Director, in their role as **Acting TTS Infrastructure Director, as the Authorizing Official responsible for authorizing via digital signature any and all systems**, except for systems categorized at the FIPS High impact level, for either confidentiality, integrity, or availability.

 * The Acting TTS Infrastructure Director hereby designates the Infrastructure Leads of the TTS Business Units as **Authorizing Official Designated Representatives** for all systems, and therefore the responsibility for all security planning and "approving the security plan, plans of actions and milestones, the security assessment, and the determination of risk".
 The Infrastructure Leads must **prepare and approve** via digital signature the final authorization package in a structure data format determined by the Acting TTS Infrastructure Director.